derrickstolee/sparse-checkout-example/client/android/README.md

 Photos are displayed on the photo frame page of this app.
 The template file is located at `views/pages/frame.ejs`.
 When this page is loaded, a request is made to `app.get('/getQueue', ...)` to the server `app.js`.

 This handler returns a list of the `mediaItems` the user has loaded into the frame through search or from an album.
 They are rendered for display by the browser through the file `static/js/frame.js`.
 Here the caption is constructed from the description and other media metadata.
 A thumbnail, scaled based on the original height and width, is used to render a preview initially while the image at full resolution is being loaded.

+## Additional Notes
+I am testing if there is changes from a branch that being merged to `main` branch.